 These companies are regulated by bodies such as the Financial Crimes Enforcement Network (FinCEN), Financial Conduct Authority (FCA) and Australian Transaction Reports and Analysis Centre (AUSTRAC).
 They also have internal safety mechanisms and security protocols that protect users’ information and funds when transferring money.

-These companies can save you both time and money and are safe to use as long as you ensure you’re sending your money with a reliable provider.
+These companies can save you both time and money and are safe to use as long as you ensure you’re sending your money through a reliable provider.
 We review all the best online money transfer providers on this site to give you peace of mind on this front.
-It is possible to use a PayPal account and transfer funds using a PayPal balance, but fees are generally higher and it could take a number of business days to transfer the funds from PayPal to your bank account.
+It is possible to use a PayPal account and transfer funds using a PayPal balance, but fees are generally higher, and it could take several business days to transfer the funds from PayPal to your bank account.

 International money orders are relatively simple to use in sending money abroad.
-To transfer money, the sender is required to provide a photo ID, a signature, and other details.
-If they happen to get lost on mail, senders can request for cancellation and a reissuance of the money order.
+To transfer money, the sender must provide a photo ID, a signature, and other details.
+If they happen to get lost in the mail, senders can request for cancellation and a reissuance of the money order.

 Cash may be convenient as it is the most liquid asset.
-However, when it comes to security, it is the least secure, as if someone is able to steal the cash you’re transferring, there’s no recourse to get it back.
+However, when it comes to security, it is the least secure, as if someone can steal the cash you’re transferring, there’s no recourse to get it back.